 No two alike--yet now I see that God created all of them to have different dreams, different work, different calls on their lives--yet all are so deeply connected with invisible threads that make them undeniably Clarkson's, fiercely loyal and best of friends.

-I believe it was the culture of freedom, grace, faith that God must know what He was doing to give me such children and believing in dreams, the unique design of God on their lives, and avoiding competition or comparison amongst my children, that helped them to become healthy adults.
-As a young mama, I did not know or understand all of the letters that represent problematic issues with children (Add, Adhd, odd, ocd, mental illness, etc.) and yet, I could see that several of my children had some unusual, out of the box issues.
+I believe it was the culture of freedom, grace, faith we engaged in through our home culture, that God must have known what He was doing to give me such children.
+Slowly, I came to a philosophy of believing in dreams, the unique design of God on their lives, and avoiding competition or comparison amongst my children.
+I searched for who they were inside where their hearts beat with passions, interests, loves in life and that helped them to become healthy adults.
+As a young mama, I did not know or understand all of the letters that represent problematic issues with children (Add, Adhd, odd, ocd, mental illness, etc.) and yet, eventually, I could see that several of my children had some unusual, out of the box issues.

 In a moment of frustration, my mother said, "Well, you are just getting what you deserve.
 What goes around comes around, because you were the child who would lay on the floor and throw fits if you didn't get your way.
 You threw a fit when your brothers got guns and holsters and all you got was a doll.
 You threw your doll across the room, wrestled down your brother and almost undressed him when you tried to confiscate his gun and holster."